Average

 All about the Strawberry and Cream Highball

-The Strawberry and Cream Highball is an easy-to-make built cocktail made with vanilla-flavored vodka, lemon juice, and strawberry syrup topped with crisp soda water.
-Served in a highball glass with ice cubes, it’s then garnished with a lemon twist.
+The Strawberry and Cream Highball is an easy-to-make built cocktail – vanilla-flavored vodka, lemon juice and strawberry syrup topped with crisp soda water, served in a highball glass over ice and garnished with a lemon twist.

-Contrary to what you might expect, the Strawberry and Cream Highball isn’t a dessert cocktail nor hardly sweet.
+Contrary to what you might expect, the Strawberry and Cream Highball is not a dessert cocktail, and not overly sweet either.

 The Strawberry and Cream Highball is a modern cocktail and a twist on classic highball drinks, which are said to have originated in the 1890s.
 It also draws inspiration from the traditional British pairing of strawberries and cream, a beloved combination dating back to the early 1500s.